ryanlowdermilk/webapp-middleware-proxy/README.md

 ### Option 2: node.js (Coming Soon!)

 ### Option 3: IIS on Windows Server (Coming Soon!)
+- Install IIS
+- Install Application Request Routing 3.0 via [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx) (WebPi)
+- Using IIS Manager, create a 'New Website'
+- In the new folder for the website, add the web.config file from this repo
+- In IIS select the newly created website node
+- In the Features Pane select URL Rewrite
+- In the Actions Pane on the right hand side select "View Server Variables..."
+- Select "Add..." to add a new server variable and add each of the following
+    - HTTP_ACCEPT_ENCODING
+    - HTTP_X_ORIGINAL_ACCEPT_ENCODING
+    - HTTP_X_PROXY_HOST
+    - HTTP_X_ROOT_DOMAIN
+- After each server variable has been added Select the root server node in IIS
+- In the Feature Pane double click Application Request Routing
+- In the Actions Pane on the right select "Server Proxy Settings..."
+- Ensure that "Enable proxy" is checked
+- You now have a working reverse proxy to contosotravel.azurewebsites.net

 ### Option 4: IIS on Windows development workstation
 - Install IIS